-FAQ: Should the reconciliation be performed at a level of detail and refinement identical to that displayed in the Statutory Annual Statement?
+C. The differences, if any, were deemed by the Appointed Actuary to be either insignificant or explainable by known causes that did not represent errors in the data relied upon by the Appointed reconciliation be performed at a level of detail and refinement identical to that displayed in the Statutory Annual Statement?